Integration After Breathwork: Honoring the Inner Journey

 3. Stay With Your Inner Process

-The breath may have stirred deeper layers of your psyche.
-If you feel called to keep exploring:
+Your breathwork may have stirred deeper layers of your psyche.
+If you feel called to continue exploring, here are some ways to support your inner exploration:

 • Notice dreams, synchronicities, or recurring thoughts.
-They may be part of the unfolding.
+These may be unconscious materials continuing to come up to be heard and seen.
+A natural part of your unfolding process.

 Your system might continue to process and communicate with you in symbolic or unexpected ways.
-Stay curious.
+Stay tuned in.

 4. Share Selectively